 Today, you can learn more about Illinois’ Native American history in the visitor’s center and even hike up to Starved Rock itself.
 From there you can get great views of the Illinois River and possibly spot some of the local bald eagles.

-Besides hiking, at this State Park visitors can also camp, boat, fish, birdwatch, and ice climb and cross country ski in the winter.
+Besides hiking, at this State Park visitors can also camp, boat, fish, birdwatch, ice climb, and cross country ski in the winter.

 10 Best Trails At Starved Rock